snhobbs/parametric-test-jig/example/sensor/README.md

 ## Reuse
 + Sections that are to be reused need to have the data pertaining to them broken off to a standalone module.
 + Tool sets can be used but should be minimized to describe the part as simply and in as stand alone manner as possible.
-+ Would like more interchangable parts so the craddle should be the same size if possible
++ Would like more interchangable parts so the cradle should be the same size if possible

-+ If the craddle size is the same for different boards then only the craddle needs to be replaced
++ If the cradle size is the same for different boards then only the cradle needs to be replaced

 + Pressure pins are mirrored relative to board position like the probes